paulajr/machine-learning/README.md

 # Undergraduate projects
-Projects completed at Universidad Santo Tomas in Bogota D.C about automatic and machine learning.
+Projects completed at Universidad Santo Tomas in Bogota D.C about automatic and machine learning with economic topics.